April 7 @ 9:30 am - 11:30 am$20 – $145

 - Identify the impact of the home as the workplace

-- Understand what constitutes professional behaviour
+- Understand what constitutes professional behaviour and a formal relationship

 - Clarify the difference between “friend” and “friendly”